 Frey Winery, www.freywine.com.
 Mendocino-based Frey makes the claim of being “America’s first biodynamic winery.”
 They hold 90 percent of their land as a natural habitat for plants and animals.
 Since 1980, they have produced vegan, gluten-free wines with no added sulfites.
 Their 2015 Biodynamic Syrah utilizes the flavors of layered fig, anise, briar and bay leaf.
 It’s a delicious, elegant accompaniment to any holiday meal.

-Bell’s Brewery, www.bellsbeer.com.
+Bell’s Brewery, www.bellsbeer.com is a favorite, but it is not gluten-free; we include it here because it’s awesome for entertaining, and available throughout the east and midwest of the U.S..
 The Kalamazoo-based brewery is constantly rolling out new varieties of beer, and almost all of them are vegan.
 Their popular Two-Hearted Ale is a smooth, vegan IPA, dark and not too hoppy.
 It’s available all year but is perfect for winter consumption.
 Brewed with 100 percent Centennial hops from the Pacific Northwest and named after a river in Michigan’s Upper Peninsula, this brew never disappoints.
 You can enjoy it with almost every meal.
 Unfortunately, if you live west of the Mississippi, you’ll have a hard time locating it, and Michigan state law forbids shipping beer to other states.
 But it’s ubiquitous in the Midwest and East Coast, so check your favorite store or pub.

 All of these offerings are available at stores.
-If you’re at your local supermarket and can’t find any of them, www.barnivore.com is a great resource for determining which alcoholic beverages are vegan.
+If you’re at your local supermarket and can’t find any of them, www.barnivore.com is a great resource for determining which alcoholic beverages are vegan, although you will have to do some research to determine if it’s gluten-free.
 Just tap a product name into Barnivore’s handy search bar, and the site will let you know if it’s vegan-friendly.
 There are nearly 43,000 companies in their database.
 Enjoy responsibly!